xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 has been demonstrated by the hashcat [HASHCAT] software.

-This document broadly follows the OWASP Foundation [OWASP-PASSWORD]
+This document broadly follows the OWASP Foundation [OWASP-PASSWORD] recommendations, but preffers SHA512:
-recommendations:

- * PBKDF2-HMAC-SHA512: 210,000 iterations (recommended by this document)
+ * PBKDF2-HMAC-SHA512: 210,000 iterations or higher (recommended)
- * PBKDF2-HMAC-SHA256: 600,000 iterations
+ * PBKDF2-HMAC-SHA256: 600,000 iterations or higher

 The NIST SP 800-63b [SP800-63b] recommends password of minimum 8 characters length and calls for support of maximum 64 characters